showell/elm-py/articles/AboutDict.md

   RBEmpty_elm_builtin
 ~~~

-And when you call `Dict.isEmpty`, it's just the simplest of
+And when you call `Dict.isEmpty`, it's just a simple
-pattern matches:
+pattern match:

 ~~~ elm
 isEmpty dict =